Controversial Police Encounters Fast Facts

 April 15, 2015 - The city reaches a settlement with McDonald's family, agreeing to pay $5 million, though the family had not filed a lawsuit.

 November 19, 2015 - A judge in Chicago orders the city to release the police dashcam video that shows the shooting.
 For months, the city had fought attempts to have the video released to the public, saying it could jeopardize any ongoing investigation.
-The decision is the result of a Freedom of Information Act request filed earlier this year by freelance journalist, Brandon Smith.
+The decision is the result of a Freedom of Information Act request by freelance journalist, Brandon Smith.

 August 30, 2016 - Chicago Police Superintendent Eddie Johnson files administrative charges against six officers involved in the shooting.
 Five officers will have their cases heard by the Chicago Police Board, which will rule if the officers will be terminated.
 The sixth officer charged has resigned.